jlee55504/recipe-tracking-app-project/README.md

 # Recipe-Tracking App Project

-An application that lists information for food recipes with the ability to add new recipes or delete dishes.
+An application that lists information for food recipes with the ability to add new recipes or delete recipes.

 ## Features